 Should you try Manjaro or Skip it?

 From the above description, you already know why Manjaro Linux is so popular among new and advanced users.
 It’s a very user-friendly OS that gives you all the wonderful tools and features of Arch Linux.

 In the Linux arena Arch, Linux dominates and Manjaro gives you all of that and at the same time, it’s the best distribution for gaming, general use, and especially for power users who want the power and customizability of Arch without the hassle.

 The rolling release feature lets you install the OS once and stay updated forever, on top of that you get probably one of the best hardware and software support where Manjaro supports almost every new and old piece of hardware, and the Arch User Repository (AUR) gives you all the latest package you could wish for.

-Day by Day other Linux distributions like Ubuntu, Linux Mint, Fedora is dropping support for older generations and included more propitiatory software but Manjaro still retains the support for old hardware and provided more free stuff.
+Day by Day other Linux distributions like Ubuntu, Linux Mint, and Fedora is dropping support for older generations and including more propitiatory software but Manjaro still retains the support for old hardware and provided more free stuff.